grace-rono/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adding group oermissions to everyone
+all permissions to other user